RealWear HMT-1 and HoloLens 2 are Companion Platforms to Enhance Safety and Productivity

 This type of in-situation information is best received via a “Head-Up” display (HUD) as opposed to an immersive experience.
 This helps to ensure that the pilot stays safe as they are given these “snacks” of information, such as “112.3 MHz”.

-At RealWear, we are focused on maintenance workers and operators, not pilots, but the pilot analogy applies.
+At RealWear, we are focused on maintenance workers and operators, not pilots, but the pilot analogy has proven helpful.

 When training new crane operators, for instance, one does not want the safety risk of dropping the very first load they lift when basic training can be effectively accomplished through a VR / AR system.
 Likewise, once the operator is qualified or certified, you want your operator’s full focus on reality first, digital second to stay as safe as humanly possible in that situation.